Dancing Dots

 Resource: Who's Afraid of Braille Music By Richard Taesch and William McCann

-A Short Introduction and Resource Handbook for Parents and Students www.dancingdots.com/prodesc/whosafraid.htm
+A Short Introduction and Resource Handbook for Parents, Teachers and Students Who's Afraid of Braille Music?

 An Introduction to Music for the Blind Student, Part I & Part II By Richard Taesch